Skip to main content

 Biosketch

-The overall focus of Dr. Westlake's lab is on understanding the neuromotor and cognitive-emotional mechanisms that underlie impaired movement and motor learning deficits in healthy aging and age-related neurological conditions such as stroke, Parkinson’s disease, and mild cognitive impairment.
-Her lab has a particular emphasis on the mechanisms of impaired balance and gait and the development of innovative rehabilitative solutions that are supported by motor learning studies.
-This research involves an integrative approach, consisting of the study of brain function (fMRI, EEG), biomechanics (kinematics, kinetics), and psychophysiological responses (HRV, GSC) with respect to motor control and learning/neuroplasticity.
-She is also committed to bringing forth technological advances that embody critical elements of behavioral neuroscience research to target sensorimotor recovery after neurological injury.
+The overall focus of Dr. Westlake's collaborative and multi-disciplinary research program is on understanding the sensorimotor and cognitive-emotional mechanisms that underlie impaired movement and motor learning deficits in aging and neurological conditions such as stroke, Parkinson's disease, and mild cognitive impairment.
+Her lab studies the mechanisms of gait and postural instability and the development of innovative rehabilitative solutions that are supported by motor learning studies.
+This research involves an integrative approach, consisting of the study of sensorimotor function, biomechanics (kinematics, kinetics), brain function (fMRI, EEG), and psychophysiological responses (HRV, GSC) with respect to motor control and learning/neuroplasticity.
+Distinctive research areas include sleep-based motor learning consolidation using targeted memory reactivation and the investigation of cognitive-motor interactions in reactive fall recovery strategies.
+She is also committed to bringing technological advances that embody critical elements of behavioral neuroscience research to target sensorimotor recovery after neurological injury, including the development and patient testing of task-oriented robotic rehabilitation devices.
+Dr. Westlake is committed to translating research findings to clinical rehabilitation and community settings through clinical and industry partnerships and active leadership roles in professional organizations, including the Academy of Neurological Physical Therapy (ANPT) and the American Council of Academic Physical Therapy (ACAPT) Committees, where she oversees and leads evidence-based practice guideline development and academic research initiatives.

 Research/Clinical Keywords